 As shown in Table 1, no study has evaluated the effects of screening versus no screening or treatment versus no treatment on clinical outcomes.
-In addition, no study evaluated the diagnostic yield of alternative screening strategies in younger adults (e.g., targeted screening of persons with a family history of hyperlipidemia versus general screening).
+In addition, no study has evaluated the diagnostic yield of alternative screening strategies in younger adults (e.g., targeted screening of persons with a family history of hyperlipidemia vs. general screening).
 Although some primary prevention trials have enrolled younger adults, 53-56 they comprised a small part of the population and results were not reported separately for this age group.
 In addition, because of the small numbers of cardiovascular events expected in this age group, even if the data were reported, the trials were probably underpowered to detect effects on clinical outcomes.
-Therefore, estimates of benefits of lipid-lowering therapies or lifestyle changes for dyslipidemia in younger adults require extrapolation from trials conducted in older populations.
-Even assuming that the relative benefits are the same for statins or other therapies in younger and older adults, the absolute benefits over the short-term (e.g., 5 to 10 years) would generally be lower in younger adults because of the lower incidence of CHD events.
+Therefore, estimates of benefits of lipid-lowering therapies or lifestyle changes for the treatment of dyslipidemia in younger adults require extrapolation from trials conducted in older populations.
+Even assuming that the relative benefits are the same for statins or other therapies in younger and older adults, the absolute benefits in the short term (e.g., 5 to 10 years) would generally be lower in younger adults because of the lower incidence of CHD events.
 An exception may be young adults with familial hypercholesterolemia, who are at increased risk of CHD events at a younger age.
-However, the only study that compared effects of statins versus no statins for familial hypercholesterolemia enrolled persons with a mean age of 44 years and did not meet inclusion criteria57
+However, the only study that compared effects of statins versus no statins for the treatment of familial hypercholesterolemia enrolled persons with a mean age of 44 years and did not meet inclusion criteria.57

 We also found no evidence on the incremental benefit of delayed versus earlier treatment.
-Earlier initiation of therapy might reduce risk of CHD events that occur later in life if the primary mechanism of lipid lowering therapy is regression of atherosclerosis.
-However, in trials of middle-aged and older populations, CHD event prevention appears to start within 1 to 2 years of statin initiation,64 suggesting that long-term therapy started during early adulthood may not be required to experience benefits from treatment, which might be related in part to early plaque stabilization or other shorter-term effects.
+Earlier initiation of therapy might reduce risk of CHD events that occur later in life if the primary mechanism of lipid-lowering therapy is regression of atherosclerosis.
+However, in trials of middle-aged and older populations, prevention of CHD events appears to start within 1 to 2 years of statin initiation, 64 suggesting that long-term therapy started during early adulthood may not be required to experience benefits from treatment, which might be related in part to early plaque stabilization or other shorter-term effects.

-Our findings are in accordance with prior USPSTF reviews,^{1,3} which also found no direct evidence on benefits or harms of screening or subsequent treatment in younger adults.
-Although individuals with familial hypercholesterolemia are at increased risk for early cardiovascular events, a factor limiting potential benefits for screening from this condition is that familial hypercholesterolemia is a low prevalence condition (estimated at 1 in 500 persons), and that even among this population the majority (85% to 90%) do not experience a CHD event prior to 40 years of age.^{28,29}
+Our findings are in accordance with prior USPSTF reviews, ^{1,3} which also found no direct evidence on the benefits or harms of screening or subsequent treatment in younger adults.
+Although persons with familial hypercholesterolemia are at increased risk for early-onset cardiovascular events, a factor limiting the potential benefits of screening for this condition is that familial hypercholesterolemia is a low-prevalence condition (estimated at 1 in 500 persons), and that even among this population, the majority (85% to 90%) do not experience a CHD event before age 40 years. ^{28,29}

-Longitudinal studies suggest that lipid levels have a tendency to increase over time in younger adults, ^{58,60} although no study evaluated how lipid levels changed according to different intervals between repeat testing, or the proportion of patients who would move from one risk category to another.
+Longitudinal studies suggest that lipid levels have a tendency to increase over time in younger adults, ^{58,60} although no study has evaluated how lipid levels change according to different intervals between repeat testing, or the proportion of patients who would move from one risk category to another.